Blacketts Lake

-Blacketts Lake is a lake and community in Cape Breton Regional Municipality, Nova Scotia, Canada.
-The town is in the Sydney River watershed, of which the lake forms the headwaters.
-The lake (and its tributary rivers) is home to the northernmost known population of Yellow lampmussel.
+Blacketts Lake is a freshwater lake and unincorporated community in the Cape Breton Regional Municipality, Nova Scotia, Canada.
+The community is in the upper Sydney River watershed, of which the lake forms the headwaters.
+It had a population of 270 in the 2001 census.
+The lake and its connected waters contain the northernmost known population of the yellow lampmussel (Lampsilis cariosa).

 Characteristics

-The water in the upper Sydney River watershed is alkaline.
-Flow in Blacketts Lake is imperceptible except at a road bridge and causeway on Blacketts Lake Road.
-During winter, the lake tends to freeze except for areas of fast flow near the bridge and the mouths of brooks.
+Blacketts Lake lies in the upper Sydney River system and is connected to Gillis Lake.
+Flow through the lake is generally imperceptible except near the road bridge and causeway on Blacketts Lake Road.
+During winter, most of the lake freezes, although areas of faster flow near the bridge and the mouths of brooks may remain open.